Maher Named S&C Coach for Ice Hockey, Rowing

 My Kids, Fishing, Boating, Hunting, Camping

-Maher was also part of the coaching staff for the USA Hockey bronze medal-winning team during the 2011 World Junior Championships held in Buffalo, N.Y.
+Maher was also part of the coaching staff for the USA Hockey Bronze Medal winning team during the 2011 World Junior Championships, held in Buffalo, New York.

-Before Maher's tenure at Yale, he was an assistant strength and conditioning coach at the University of Richmond, implementing strength and conditioning services for men's and women's soccer, field hockey, lacrosse and baseball while assisting with football.
+Before Maher's tenure at Yale, he was an assistant strength and conditioning coach at the University of Richmond, implementing strength and conditioning services for men's and women's soccer, field hockey, lacrosse and baseball and assisted with football.

-Maher and his wife Renee have two children, Austin and Hunter.
+Maher and his wife Renee have three children, Austin, Hunter and Ryder.